-Hands Up (left) was made by young artists aged 14-17 at Harris Girls' Academy East Dulwich in South East London, led by Clare Stanhope.
-It is a collective representation of being seen and of belonging, an expression of diversity and especially the diversity of learning communities.
+Hands Up (left) was made by young artists aged 14-18 at Harris Girls' Academy East Dulwich in South East London, led by Clare Stanhope specially the diversity of learning communities.
 Thank you to the young artists who made this work and who so generously allowed us to use it to support the dissemination of the ARAEA resources.